Celia Montalván

-Celia Montalván was a Mexican film, stage and television actress, who had a big impact on the development of Mexican cinema and photography.
+Celia Montalván was a Mexican actress and soprano, who had a major impact on the development of Mexican cinema and photography.

 Biography

 Celia Montalván was born in August 1899 in Mexico City, Mexico.

-Her first theater debut was along Aurora Walker in the "Las Walkirias" play.
-Her next big success was in the Spanish play "Las Corsarias".
+Her stage debut took place alongside Aurora Walker in the duo "Las Walkirias".
+They received their first theatrical roles in the play Las Corsarias.

-In 1920, she made her debut as a leading actress.
-She became very popular.
-People started printing postcards with her image, breaking sales records for that time, especially after her great success in the Revista Theater.
+In 1920, she made her debut as a prima donna.
+She quickly gained popularity and postcards were printed with her image, breaking sales records for that time, especially after her success at the Revista Theater.

-The next big step in Montalván's career was her appearances in magazines like "¡Ra-Ta-Plan!".
+The further step in Montalván's career was her appearances in theatrical revues like ¡Ra-Ta-Plan!

-After having success with theater and magazines, her focus turned toward movies and she had a big success with El milagro de la Guadalupana in 1925.
+She then turned her focus toward cinema and she had a hit with El milagro de la Guadalupana in 1925.
 She became the first Mexican woman to film in Europe.

-In 1929, she started filming in Hollywood with the Rodriguez brothers.
-In 1935, she filmed her most famous piece of cinema, which was directed by Jean Renoir.
+In 1929 she began acting in Hollywood, and appeared in the Rodriguez brothers' lost film Sangre mexicana (1931).
+In 1935, she starred in her most famous film, Toni, directed by Jean Renoir.